-As we reach the end of the year, we've got more and more reasons to stay home and get cozy.
+As we're going through the dead of winter, we've got more and more reasons to stay home and get cozy.
 And what do you need to get cozy apart from a nice blanket, a good glass of wine and a tower of grilled cheese on a plate?
 A list of heartwarming movies, obviously.

-Below — in no particular order — you'll find the best romantic comedies of the year — we might be expanding the definition a bit, but they'll definitely make you laugh and add some butterflies to your grilled cheese-filled stomach.
+Below—in no particular order—you'll find the best romantic comedies to watch right now.
+We might be expanding the definition a bit, but they'll definitely make you laugh and add some butterflies to your grilled cheese-filled stomach.

 Rebecca Hall, Jason Sudeikis and Joe Mangianello star in this bittersweet love story about a young woman trying to cope with the death of her husband.
 Her mourning phase takes a whole new direction when a journalist tries to interview her about her husband, who was a singer — and of course, sparks fly.